 Achieve a significant reduction in traffic fatalities and serious injuries on all public roads, including non-National Highway System and non-State-owned public roads, and roads on tribal lands.

 Funds may be used for all phases of a project, including design, right-of-way acquisition, construction, and construction inspection.

-- Typically addresses New Jersey Department of Transportation (NJDOT) derived high priority crash locations on County or Local Roadways
+Addresses New Jersey Department of Transportation (NJDOT) derived high priority crash locations on county or local roadways.

-- Projects must be quick-fix, supported with detailed crash data analyses (utilizing the American Association of State Highway and Transportation Officials Highway Safety Manual) and have minimal or no environmental or cultural resource impacts (eligible for programmatic Categorical Exclusions or self-certified Categorical Exclusions from the Federal Highway Administration)
+Detailed crash data analyses (utilizing the American Association of State Highway and Transportation Officials Highway Safety Manual) and minimal or no environmental or cultural resource impacts (eligible for programmatic Categorical Exclusions or self-certified Categorical Exclusions from the Federal Highway Administration).

 Design, right of way acquisition, construction, and construction inspection.